fharper/devrel/content/writing/documentation.md

 ### Review

-All `Suggest Edits` are reviewed by [Favour](https://github.com/fakela) & [Fred](https://github.com/fharper) before being merged into the live documentation.
-In the case that [Favour](https://github.com/fakela) make a `Suggest Edits`, [Fred](https://github.com/fharper) will be the reviewer: the other way around if [Fred](https://github.com/fharper) make a `Suggest Edits`.
-For content addition on a new feature or complex feature, [Emmanuelle](https://github.com/emmanuellethomas) or [Jonathan](https://github.com/jonathanMindee) will also review the final `Suggest Edits`.
+All `Suggest Edits` are reviewed by [Fred](https://github.com/fharper) before being merged into the live documentation.

 For smaller modifications during the review process, like formatting or typos, we will go ahead and do them.
 Anything else will be validated with the person who `Suggest Edits`.

 ### Suggestions

-If you do not wish to `Suggest Edits` yourself and you have ideas for new content, modifications, or having any problems with the documentation, please create an issue in the [Developer Relations JIRA project](https://mindee.atlassian.net/jira/software/projects/DEVREL/issues/) with as much details as you can .
-If you don't have an JIRA account, ask [Emmanuelle](https://github.com/emmanuellethomas).
+If you do not wish to `Suggest Edits` yourself and you have ideas for new content, modifications, or having any problems with the documentation, please ask Fred.

 ## README.io Issues & Limitations